Frequently Asked Questions

 How do I book an appointment?

-What exactly is EMDR, and how can I best explain it to my child or teenager?
+What exactly is EMDR, and how can I best understand/explain it to my family?

-Ana Gomez, a leading psychotherapist, author, and researcher states the following in regard to EMDR:
+Ana Gomez, a leading psychotherapist, author, and researcher, offers the following explanation of EMDR therapy in simplistic terms:

 https://www.anagomez.org/what-emdr-kids